-In addition to the projected capital expenditures, FEI has a DSM Expenditures Plan which delivers a portfolio of energy efficiency and conservation measures and activities.
-In July 2023, FEI filed a DSM Expenditures Plan to incur approximately \$627 million of expenditures for the periods 2024 through 2027 and include such expenditures in as rate base additions, which was approved by the BCUC in February 2024.
+In addition to the projected capital expenditures, FEI has a DSM Expenditures Plan which delivers a portfolio of energy efficiency and conservation measures and activities which was accepted by the BCUC in February 2024.
+The DSM Expenditures Plan is expected to result in approximately \$627 million of expenditures for the periods 2024 to 2027 as rate base additions.